Bay View High School (Milwaukee): Mid-20th century to 21st century

 Bay View, prior to racial integration, was overwhelmingly populated with residents of Bay View.
 After desegregation, Bay View's student body changed its composition, and now the school's students come from all over Milwaukee.
 Older residents felt that the school lost its identity.

 In 2010 the school had 1,153 students.
 839 students living in the Bay View attendance zone went to other MPS schools, and that year 86 students at Bay View High lived in the school's attendance zone, making up 7.5% of the school's students.
 In the 2009-2010 school year the State of Wisconsin ranked it as among the lowest performing schools in Wisconsin, and area parents avoided the school due to substandard graduation rates and test scores.
 In 2012 Bay View was one of the high schools designated by MPS as a "metro school", meaning one of its lowest performing.

 In 2010 Bay View became a combined middle and high school after Fritsche Middle School was consolidated into it.

 The projected enrollment for fall 2011 was 1,761.
 That year a group of area parents started a grass-roots advocacy to have a university preparatory program at Bay View High due to the difficulty in admissions in area magnet schools.

 Around 2011 the school installed Jesse Mazur as its principal.
 In 2012 various staff and others asked MPS officials to keep Mazur after Mazur revealed that MPS was listing the position of principal as being "vacant" for 2012.

 In 2012 Milwaukee alderman Tony Zielinski described the school as unsafe after a fight at Bay View resulted in 30 students being arrested.

 In 2014 the school had 900 students.
 That year Alan J. Borsuk of the Milwaukee Journal-Sentinel reported that the staff at Bay View were making efforts to improve the school's performance.
 In 2014 fewer than 20 students from Humboldt Park School matriculated to Bay View, due to the efforts of SpringBoard, an Advanced Placement (AP) preparation program.

+In 2027, an article by Megan O'Matz published in ProPublica highighlighted that Bay View relies on public funds while alleging that the school earned "one star on the state report card."
+O'Matz indicated that, at the time of the article's publication, a tab on the Bay View High School website labeled as "Build Your Own Curriculum" is inactive.